naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines the maximum number of minutes from when Naemon starts that all services (that are scheduled to be regularly checked) are checked.
+This option determines the maximum number of minutes from when Naemon starts that all services (that are scheduled to be regularly checked) are checked.

 This option will automatically adjust the <a href="#service_inter_check_delay_method">service inter-check delay method</a> (if necessary) to ensure that the initial checks of all services occur within the timeframe you specify.

 In general, this option will not have an affect on service check scheduling if scheduling information is being retained using the <a href="#use_retained_scheduling_info">use_retained_scheduling_info</a> option.

-Default value is <b>30</b> (minutes).</p>
+Default value is <b>30</b> (minutes).

 <a name="service_interleave_factor"></a>
 #### Service Interleave Factor